FCI-Suez-2021-2025/.github/profile/README.md

 ---

-## 📂 Repository Overview
+## 📂 Organization Overview

-This repository is dedicated to showcasing projects, assignments, and collaborative efforts completed by our class.
+This Organization is dedicated to showcasing projects, assignments, and collaborative efforts completed by our class.
 Here, you'll find a variety of materials that reflect the diverse talents and contributions of our peers.
 Our main goals are to:

 - **Facilitate collaboration** on projects and academic work.
 - **Share knowledge and resources** to support each other's learning.